Full denomination

 On 18 November 2025, the Working Group held its second online meeting to review the state of transposition of Articles 16 and 17 of Directive (EU) 2024/1069 (the “Anti-SLAPP Directive”).
 The session opened with a brief update on ongoing activities and confirmed the growing cooperation between the Working Group and the European Commission.
 It quickly emerged that the pace of transposition across Member States remains highly uneven: while a few countries have already adopted final measures, several others are still drafting national provisions, and in several Member States no legislative text has yet been made publicly available.

 Against this backdrop, the first part of the meeting focused on a selection of Member States in order to compare approaches.
-The first approach adopted by some countries is to introduce specific provisions to transpose Articles 16 and 17 directly into their national frameworks.
+The first approach adopted by some countries is to introduce specific provisions to transpose Articles 16 and 17 of the Anti-SLAPP Directive directly into their national frameworks.
 The second approach intends to rely on the general public-policy clause to address Article 16 while opting for a separate jurisdiction rule for Article 17.
 A third approach, followed so far only by the Netherlands, intends not to include any express provision at all, creating uncertainty as to the future operation and scope of these rules.
 This variety prompted a discussion on how to interpret national measures that are either limited to general clauses or that appear silent as to the Anti-SLAPP Directive’s requirements.
 Participants also noted that the main difficulties lie in the relationship between new provisions and existing procedural mechanisms, particularly regarding the interpretation of abusive or manifestly unfounded proceedings and the coherence with national procedural safeguards.

 The open discussion that followed brought attention to the consequences of limited or non-specific transposition.
 Courts may lack clear guidance to assess abusive proceedings effectively, especially if the general public-policy clause is the only reference point available.
 Where Article 16 is expressly transposed, however, it tends to provide a more precise legal anchor, potentially reinforcing predictability and preventive effects.
 The group also reflected on the fact that, while only “abusive proceedings” are defined in the Anti-SLAPP Directive, the notion of “manifestly unfounded” remains open to interpretation by Member States, which could affect the uniform application.